guettli/simple21term/README.md

 ## Installation
 * Install your favorite IDE.
 For example PyCharm (Community Edition is enough)
 * Create new (empty) project: [Create a Python project](https://www.jetbrains.com/help/pycharm/creating-empty-project.html).
-Name it "who-or-what".
+Name it "zero21project".
 Leave the other values unchanged.
 * VCS / Get from Version Control.
-URL: https://github.com/guettli/who-or-what-is-xyz.git then "clone", then "Open in this window".
+URL: https://github.com/guettli/zero21tree.git then "clone", then "Open in this window".
 * Open "manage.py".
 A yellow warning is at the top "No Python interpreter is configured for the project".
 Choose "Configure Python Interpreter".
 Choose "add", then "New Environment".
 * Wait some seconds.
 PyCharm is indexing.
 * A yellow warning should be at the top of manage.py: "Package requirement is missing: Django>=....".
 Install it.
 Wait.